-(b) It is the policy of the Board that local school entities have the greatest possible flexibility in curriculum planning consistent with providing quality education and in compliance with the School Code, including requirements for courses to be taught (24 P.S. §§ 15-1501 and 16-1605); subjects to be taught in the English language (24 P.S. § 15-1511); courses adapted to the age, development and needs of the pupils (24 P.S. § 15-1512); minimum school year of 180 days and minimum of 900 hours of instruction at the elementary level and 990 hours of instruction at the secondary level (24 P.S. §§ 15-1501 and 15-1504); employment of sufficient 22 PA Code Chapter 4 (006-326) As approved by the State Board of Education, March 14, 2013 numbers of qualified professional employees (24 P.S. § 11-1106) and superintendents to enforce the curriculum requirements of State law (24 P.S. § 10-1005); and this part. (c) Access to educational programs shall be provided without discrimination on the basis of a student's race, sex, color, religion, disability, sexual orientation or national origin. (d) School entities shall adopt policies to assure that parents or guardians have the following:
+Final-form rulemaking #006-326 (b) It is the policy of the Board that local school entities have the greatest possible flexibility in curriculum planning consistent with providing quality education and in compliance with the School Code, including requirements for courses to be taught (24 P.S. §§ 15-1501 and 16-1605); subjects to be taught in the English language (24 P.S. § 15-1511); courses adapted to the age, development and needs of the pupils (24 P.S. § 15-1512); minimum school year of 180 days and minimum of 900 hours of instruction at the elementary level and 990 hours of instruction at the secondary level (24 P.S. §§ 15-1501 and 15-1504); employment of sufficient numbers of qualified professional employees (24 P.S. § 11-1106) and superintendents to enforce the curriculum requirements of State law (24 P.S. § 10-1005); and this part. (c) Access to educational programs shall be provided without discrimination on the basis of a student's race, sex, color, religion, disability, sexual orientation or national origin. (d) School entities shall adopt policies to assure that parents or guardians have the following: